openstreetmap/iD/data/doc/03-road.md

 order to join them.
 Having roads connect is important for the map and essential for providing driving directions.

-You can also click the 'Move' tool or type `M` to move the entire road at one time, and then click again to save that movement.
+You can also click the 'Move' tool or press the `M` shortcut key to move the entire road at one time, and then click again to save that movement.

 ### Deleting